erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

 ### Introduction

+This part of the lesson focuses on accommodating the quality of service needs of individual packet flows through the network.

-Note from Computer Network course: https://cs.ericyy.me/cs6250/week-7-software-defined-networking-part-1/index.html#1-active-networks
+Note from Computer Network course: https://cs.ericy.me/cs6250/week-7-software-defined-networking-part-1/index.html#1-active-networks

 <img src="https://i.imgur.com/x6ApgQo.jpg" style="width: 800px" />

-* The primary issue once a packet leaves a node in a distributed system is to route the packet reliably and quickly to its destination.
+* The primary question is, once a packet leaves a node in a distributed system, how to route the packet reliably and quickly to its destination.
 * The intermediate routers have routing tables.
 The routing table determine, given the packet destination, what the next hub for this packet is.
 This is done by a simple table lookup.
 * We can change this simple lookup to a code execution on the router.
 This is called **Active Networks**.
 * The packets will carry the payload and code to be executed by the router to determine what the next step for this packet is.